Roll20/help.roll20.net/_posts/2012-09-05-tabletop-aligning-maps.md

 5. When you let go of the mouse, a new window will appear.
 If you're satisfied with your tracing, click on the "Align to Grid" button to confirm.

-6. The Alignment Tool should resize your map to match fairly closely to Roll20's grid.
+6. The Grid Alignment Tool should resize your map to match fairly closely to Roll20's grid.
 Use the horizontal and vertical scaling transformers on your image to fine-tune the grid alignment.